MCP Server

 load-skill

 Load a workflow skill — a step-by-step playbook for a Whatagraph task that carries the correct workflow, field IDs, and gotchas.
 Skill names follow a predictable whatagraph-<domain> convention (e.g. whatagraph-widgets, whatagraph-blends, whatagraph-reports), and each write tool names its own skill in its description, so a known domain can be loaded directly here; use list-skills to discover skills when the name is unknown.
+A skill loads even when you are missing a tool it needs — the missing tools are named in the response, and you should relay them to the user so the team owner can grant them.
 Use action to choose the operation:

 • show — full skill content (markdown)